ECCC-MSC/open-data/docs/licence/readme_en.md

 [TOC](../readme_en.md) > Licence

-# Environment and Climate Change Canada Data Servers End-use Licence
+# Environment and Climate Change Canada Data Services End-use Licence

-Version 2.1 - September 2022
+Version 2.1.1 - August 2026

 You are encouraged to use the Information that is available under this licence with only a few conditions.